Endre-Tonnessen/MasterProject/README.md

     When integrating the model, use onnex export format?
 Might be compatible with all model architectures, allowing tensorflow to run any model without installing all corresponding model frameworks.
 Could make integration easier.

+# Modify model architectures - Maybe
+    Training data consists of 1 color-channel images (Grayscale, (h,w)).
+The segementation models want 3 channel images, RGB.
+Currently there is a conversion between the formats, however this is technically redundant.

+    Proposal: Modify input layer of YOLOv8 to handle (H,W,1) size images.
+Modify training functions to account for this.

+# Upscaling Changes - MAYBE/TODO
+    Instead of upscaling a granule to 1024x1024, irrespective of previous image shape.
+Upscale to closest multiple, ensuring the original aspect ratio is preserved.
+    Any space left can be padded, or we simply ignore it allowing YOLOv8 to do the scaling.

-# Get more .ims files with corresponding .h5 analysis files - TODO
+# Get more .ims files with corresponding .h5 analysis files - DONE
 Need to make a larger dataset for training.
 Current training set is composed from only one .ims file.
 FIND .TXT FILE WITH EXPERIMENT NAME DATA Jack mentioned.
     -> Go over how to ssh into UIB servers and download files.
     -> Unable to find file containing experiment names and their corresponding .ims files.